BL-MSCH-C220-F20/Exercise-02a-Node2D/README.md

 ```
 These should also be indented with a single tab.

 Save the script and run the game again.
 The parent Node2D is now oscillating by 600 pixels (in both dimensions) around the origin.
-How does that change how the Player is tracking the mouse?
+How does that change how the Player is responding to the mouse?

 Next, let's add scaling.
 Replace the scaling function with the following:
 ```